RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

 Button 1: Methane is released when grazing cows pass wind.
-[X] Button 2: Customers travel to the shops and restaurants Button 3: Production of the materials used to package the beef.
+[X] Button 2: Customers travel to shops and restaurants to buy and eat beef Button 3: The materials used to package beef are produced.

 Slide 6